Karmanasa River: Waterfalls

 deserving of special notice.
 Chhanpathar Falls is 100 ft high.
 Devdari Falls, at an edge of the Rohtas Plateau, along the course of the Karmanasa is 58 m high.
 However, Chandauli district administration mentions Devdari Fall as being on the Chandraprabha River.

 Dams and bridges

 There are two dams across the Karmanasa – the Latif Shah bund and the Nuagarh dam.
 There also is a dam across the Chandraprabha.

 The Grand Trunk Road passes over a bridge on the Karmanasa.

 Archaeology

 UP State Archaeology department under the direction of Rakesh Tewari, excavations has unearthed iron artifacts dated between 1200 – 1300 BC at Raja Nal Ka Tila site in Karmanasa river valley of north Sonebhadra.
 It throws new light on the history of iron-making in India.

 History

-The Karmanasa was the eastern boundary of Awadh.
-It also possibly was the western boundary of the Sena dynasty.
+The Karmnasa was the western boundary of the Sena dynasty.

 At the Battle of Chausa, situated on the banks of the Karmanasa, on 26 June 1539, Sher Shah defeated the Mughal emperor Humayun and assumed the royal title of Farīd al-Dīn Shēr Shah.